KM3NeT/KM3io.jl/docs/src/examples/offline_data.md

     events are earlier in time.

-The following example shows a tape instantiated with a folder containing 415 ROOT files with a total size of 149 GB.
-The search for the first event after a given date takes only a few seconds and the iteration will start right there:
+The following example uses a tape instantiated with a folder containing 415 ROOT files with a total size of 149 GB.

 ```@julia-repl
 julia> using KM3io, Dates